crossplane/crossplane/README.md

 The full vision and architecture of the Crossplane project is described in our [architecture document].

+## Infrastructure Stacks

+The following infrastructure stacks are currently available for use with Crossplane.
+If you maintain an infrastructure stack that is not listed below, please open a PR to add it to the list!

+Maintained by Crossplane Org:

+* [stack-aws]
+* [stack-azure]
+* [stack-rook]
+* [stack-gcp]

+Maintained by external communities:

+* [stack-packet]
+* [stack-cloudscale]

 ## Get Started

 Take a look at the [getting started] guide to learn how to install Crossplane,